Revitalizing and Transforming Manufacturing Sector in India

 5G: Powering the Next Generation of Transportation

 The advent of 5G technology brings ultra-fast and reliable connectivity, enabling real-time communication and data exchange between vehicles, infrastructure, and pedestrians.
-With its low latency and high bandwidth, 5G accelerates the deployment of autonomous vehicles, advanced driver-assistance systems (ADAS), and smart traffic management.
-It is estimated that by 2025, 5G-enabled transportation will account for over 20% of the total 5G-enabled devices, according to GSMA.
+With low latency and high data transfer speeds, 5G enhances IoT capabilities in mobility and safety, 5G accelerates the deployment of autonomous vehicles, advanced driver-assistance systems (ADAS), and smart traffic management.
+It is estimated that by 2025, 5G-enabled transportation will account for over 20% of all 5G and IoT device deployments, according to GSMA.
+The increased data transfer speeds allow devices to send and receive data with minimal delay, ensuring split-second decisions on the road.

 Increased Demand for Technical Skills: As IoT adoption grows, there will be a higher demand for professionals with expertise in IoT development, data analytics, cybersecurity, cloud computing, and artificial intelligence.
 Companies will need skilled talent to design, develop, and manage IoT devices and networks.

 Emergence of New Job Roles: The rise of IoT will create entirely new job roles and opportunities.
-For example, IoT architects, data scientists, IoT security specialists, and connectivity experts will become sought-after positions in various industries.
+We’re seeing new positions like IoT security specialists, connectivity experts, and 5G integration engineers.
+These roles are key to deploying and managing generation of cellular network technology systems.

 Focus on Cybersecurity: With the increasing number of connected devices, the risk of cyber threats and data breaches also rises.
-Organizations will need cybersecurity experts to protect their IoT networks and safeguard sensitive information.
+Organisations will need cybersecurity experts to protect real-time data and their IoT networks as well as safeguard sensitive information.

 Adaptation of Existing Roles: Existing job roles will also evolve to incorporate IoT skills and knowledge.
 Professionals in fields like manufacturing, logistics, and healthcare will need to upskill to leverage IoT technologies effectively.